opengisch/QField-docs/documentation/get-started/faq.en.md

     By default when subscribing to an organization plan, at least two users need will be paid on a monthly basis.
     Even if the user is not active, at least two users will always be billed.
     The **metered user**, on the other hand, are billed upon activity.
-    This means that as soon as a "job" is executed, the user will be counted as an active user.
+    This means that as soon as a ["job"](../reference/qfieldcloud/jobs.md#job-types) is executed, the user will be counted as an active user (after the two initial users).
     The metered users are always billed retrospectively (eg. in February, you will be billed for the metered user from January).

 ??? help "Why am I still being invoiced?
 I cancelled my subscription already."